Home > South America > Peru > Peru Retirement Visa | An Incomplete Guide

 Dependents:

-For the Peruvian retirement visa, the primary applicant’s spouse and minor children can also obtain visas as dependents.
+Under the Peruvian retirement visa scheme, the primary applicant’s spouse and minor children are eligible to obtain visas as dependents.

 Visa Validity: